Shelving system designed by Dieter Rams / 1960

 6. Good Design is Honest

 Communicating effectively via a website is a difficult thing to accomplish, and we're still learning how best to go about it.
 For starters, we've outlined our process the entire step of the way via the FAQ, status updates, blog posts, and social media.
 This includes letting you know that we started with our own experiences, turned to hundreds of thinkers around the world with one simple question ("What do you like in a sketchbook or notebook? "), and will continue to keep an open dialog to perpetually refine our products.
-If you have any suggestions, feel free to contact us—we love hearing from people who are passionate about sketchbooks, notebooks, and all the things you can do with them.
+If you have any suggestions, feel free to send us feedback—we love hearing from people who are passionate about sketchbooks, notebooks, and all the things you can do with them.